scality/backbeat/docs/metrics.md

 }
 ```

-### `/_/backbeat/api/metrics/crr/<location-name>/completions`
+### `/_/backbeat/api/metrics/<extension-type>/<location-name>/completions`

+Where `<extension-type>` can be one of the following extensions:

+- Cross-Region Replication: `crr`
+- Metadata Ingestion: `ingestion`

-This route returns the replication completions in number of objects and number
+This route returns the completions in number of objects for the specified
+extension type and location.
+In addition, for replication only, number of total
-of total bytes transferred for the specified extension type and location.
+bytes transferred for the specified location is also provided.
 Completions are only collected up to an `EXPIRY` time, which is currently set
 to **24 hours**.